-- This bill applies retroactively to tax years beginning after December 31, 1994; the first fiscal impact will be felt in FY96. - The credit is available for students receiving educational benefits in compliance 2. with Title 20, Chapter 5, Part 1 attending private or attending public schools for which parents pay tuition. - The credit allowed is a "refundable credit"; that is, the credit amount in excess of 3. the taxpayers's tax liability will be refunded to the taxpayer. - The individual claiming the tax credit must file a form declaring the individual's 4. intention to claim an educational tax credit with the school district of residence by May 10 for the ensuing school year.
-The first opportunity to file this form would be in May 1995. - Home school students will not qualify for the credit due to the requirement that the 5. credit is only available for "tuition" payments which must be made to a third party. - Public schools who are currently waiving tuition charges do not initiate charges in 6. response to this potential credit to parents. - The requirement that credits only be allowed for the first \$375 of tuition or fees 7. and that it only applies to the extent this is an increase from 1994 will limit the credit to new private school students and new public school students for whom the parents must pay tuition.
-This limit applies to tax years 1995 and 1996. - The estimate of the fiscal 1996 and 1997 impact assumes that tax credits are taken 8. for expenses incurred for newly enrolled students.
-Newly enrolled students includes those who transfer from public schools, those initially entering a public school for which the parents pay tuition, and those entering private schools as their first school. - New private school enrollments and public school enrollments for whom parents may 9. tuition are annually 10% of the respective total enrollments excluding those who transfer from public schools. - Without the tax credit incentive, enrollment in Montana public schools will 10. grow at an annual rate of approximately 1% per year; private school enrollment will grow at the same rate. - Prior to enactment of HB582 private school enrollment are anticipated to be 11.
-8,690 students in 1995-1996 and 8,773 students in 1996-1997.
-Public school enrollments for whom parents pay tuition are anticipated to be 795 in 1995-1996 and 803 in 1996-1997. - It is assumed that 1% of public school enrollments would transfer in the first 12. year and 2.0% by the second year.
-The total number of students transferred out of the public school system will be 1662 in 1995-1996 and 3356 by 1996-1997.
+- 1. This bill applies retroactively to tax years beginning after December 31, 1996; the first fiscal impact will be in FY98. - 2.
+The credit is available for students receiving educational benefits in compliance with Title 20, Chapter 5, Part 1 attending private or attending public schools for which parents pay tuition. - 3.
+The credit allowed is a "refundable credit"; that is, the credit amount in excess of the taxpayers's tax liability will be refunded to the taxpayer. - 4.
+The individual claiming the tax credit must file a form declaring the individual's intention to claim an educational tax credit with the school district of residence by May 10 for the ensuing school year.
+The window of opportunity for persons to claim the deduction for 1997 would be after the Governor has signed the bill and after the forms have been distributed and before May 10th. - 5.
+Home school students will not qualify for the credit due to the requirement that the credit is only available for "tuition and fee" payments which must be made to a third party. - 6.
+Public schools who are currently waiving tuition charges do not initiate charges in response to this potential credit to parents. - 7.
+The bill currently allows only the increase in tuition rate from the previous year to be used for the tax credit for tax year 1997.
+It is assumed that the annual tuition rate increase at a private school is 10% on \$1,500 annual tuition rate. - 8.
+Due to the decline in the amount of credit for each additional student in families with more than one student the average credit per student will be 81.7% of the maximum credit allowed.
+The average full credit amount for tax year 1997 or FY98 will be \$375 times 81.7% or \$306.
+The average full credit amount for tax year 1998 or FY99 will be \$750 times 81.7% or \$613.
+The average full credit amount for tax year 1999 or FY00 will be \$1,000 times 81.7% or \$817. - 9.
+The estimate of the fiscal 1998 impact assumes that tax credits are taken for expenses incurred for newly enrolled students and currently enrolled students.
+Newly enrolled students includes those who transfer from public schools, those initially entering a public school (attending out of district) for which the parents pay tuition, those entering private schools as their first school, and those entering private schools from home schools. - 10.
+Transfers from home schools will be 12% of the home school enrollment in 1997 or 403 students and an additional 12% or 810 students in 1998.
+These new enrollments will qualify for the full tax credit in both FY98 and FY99. - 11.
+Transfers between districts of public school enrollments for whom parents pay tuition are currently about 800 students per year.
+They are expected to increase by 5% per year.
+40 students in 1997 and 80 students in 1998 are expected to transfer between public districts and pay tuition.
+The new enrollments will qualify for the full tax credit in FY98 and FY99.
+Currently enrolled students will receive credit only for tax year 1998 or FY99.

-DAVE LEWIS, BUDGET DIRECTOR

-Office of Budget and Program Planning
+DAVE LEWIS, BUDGET DIRECTOR DATE Office of Budget and Program Planning

-WME Bohaiski

-WILLIAM BOHARSKI, PRIMARY SPONSOR DATE Fiscal Note for HB0582, as amended by House
+ALLAN WALTERS, PRIMARY SPONSOR DATE

+Fiscal Note for HB0433, as introduced
-Taxation Committee 3/15/95

-Fiscal Note Request, HB0582, as amended by House Taxation Committee 3/15/95 Page 2
+Fiscal Note Request, HB0433, as introduced

+Page 2